Updated June 2022

 Some companies will pay drivers by the hour, while most will pay by the miles driven.
 The median pay for drivers in 2021 was $48,300 according to the BLS.
 Once some experience is gained, drivers can expect to make between $55,000 and $80,000 as an OTR driver every year after that.
 Recently, many carriers have increased their starting pay to OTR drivers and given larger sign-on bonuses.

 Another bonus to consider with OTR driving is the variety of benefits drivers can receive from their employers.
 Many trucking companies offer their employees dental, health, disability, and life insurance, as well as retirement plans and paid time off.
 These salaries and benefits vary based on where you’re located and the company you work for.
 Keep this in mind as you’re job searching, and find a position that works for you!

 The average OTR driver will average about 125,000 miles per year or about 2,500 miles per week.
 Those miles add up to a lot of driving and a lot of time in solitude behind the wheel.
 Prospective drivers should decide if that appeals to them before taking on such a job.

 You Essentially Live Out of a Truck

 OTR Driving turns out to be more of a lifestyle than just a job.
 OTR driving can change your life, and it can be something that many drivers come to enjoy and wish to do longer-term.
-Driving over-the-road will allow you so see many different parts of the continental US and the natural beauty it has to offer.
+Driving over the road will allow you to see many different parts of the continental US and the natural beauty it has to offer.
 However, deciding if it is for you is key before committing to a position.